-In summary, a TENG and a piezoresistive sensing unit are unified in a hybrid tactile sensor.
-The hybrid sensor is mechanically resilient and robust, and the bi-channel signals are easily synchronized.
+In summary, a TENG sensing unit and a piezoresistive sensing unit are unified in a hybrid tactile sensor.
+The hybrid sensor is mechanically resilient and robust, and the bi-channel signals are easily synchronized to produce a robust judgment.
 The synergy of the two sensing units enables the sensor to not only measure the pressure but also detect the approaching speed and direction during a mechanical loading process.
-With the capability to know how much force is applied and how it is applied, the tactile sensor can distinguish different actions such as touch and press, as well as differentiate nuances among similar mechanical stimuli.
-The triboelectric voltage output of the sensor as a function of approaching/separating speed exhibits good linearity up to 100 mm/s we tested.
+With the capability to know how much force is applied and how it is applied, the tactile sensor can distinguish different mechanical stimulus, as well as differentiate nuances among similar stimuli.
+The triboelectric voltage output of the sensor as a function of approaching/separating speed exhibits good linearity up to 100 mm s-1.
 Hence, the kinematic features of the approaching/separating motion can be partly deduced from the sensor output.
 We employed the hybrid sensor in a smart boxing pad to identify the different styles of boxing punches.
-The successful demonstration indicates that this hybrid sensing mechanism has a great potential for smart sport-training, robotic operation, and human-machine interface.
+The successful demonstration indicates that this hybrid sensing mechanism has a great potential for smart sport-training, robotic operation, and humanmachine interface.